Joe Worley, longtime Tulsa World executive editor, dies at 74

 Retired Col. Pat Scully of Oklahoma City grew close to Worley through their work in public affairs units.

-The way Worley handled people was impressive, Scully said, adding that having started as a private, he could relate well to the men under him.
+The way Worley handled people was impressive, Scully said, adding that having started as a private, he could relate well to the soldiers under him.

 "Every soldier in our unit loved and respected that man," he added.
 "And he never had to tell a person to do something.
 He would issue assignments and they would be done.
 The soldiers wanted to do their best for the Guard, but especially for Joe Worley."